Withy and Paper Sculpting:

 Each set of frames is custom built and so they can be made in virtually any size to fit the existing buildings, fences and windows of your school.

-Screen printing is a great way of working with textiles such as wall hangings, banners and T-shirts to create striking colourful designs.
+Screen printing is a great way of working with textiles such as wall hangings, banners and T-shirts and bags to create striking colourful designs.

 Children can create individual pieces or work on large collective artworks for permanent installation